smlacava/Athena/README.md

 - **starting time**: it is the starting time of the first epoch, it is useful to avoid initial noise or altered signal due to preprocessing, sources reconstruction, etc.
 - **relative band**: it is used to extract the relative PSD as relative band

+## Epochs averaging
+In this step a table which contins the subjects names and their group (patients group or healthy controls group) is required.
+If it is not present, the user can select the patients between the subject list in a graphic interface that will be create by ATHENA if the button ␚ is pressed and save the resulting table to use it to compute the step.

 > The toolbox is still under construction